cvg/LightGlue/README.md

 We suggest running the benchmark script and adjusting the thresholds for your hardware by updating `LightGlue.pruning_keypoint_thresholds['cuda']`.

 </details>

+## Training

+With [Glue Factory](https://github.com/cvg/glue-factory), you can train LightGlue with your own local features, on your own dataset!

 ## Other links
 - [hloc - the visual localization toolbox](https://github.com/cvg/Hierarchical-Localization/): run LightGlue for Structure-from-Motion and visual localization.